This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 As it turns out, there are many incredible places to visit near Melbourne that are less than three hour’s drive away.
 Perfect for weekend getaways.

-As much as it pains me to say it being a New South Welshman, Victoria was the biggest surprise from our 18 month road trip around Australia, so much so we ended up offering Victoria an apology, especially to my mate Mick who we used to put shit on constantly.
+As much as it pains me to say it being a New South Welshman, Victoria was the biggest surprise from our 18 month road trip around Australia.

 Even our kids loved Melbourne and its surrounding tourist attractions, and Kalyra still talks fondly of the place nearly two years later – she’s a born and bred city girl.